 The beauty of Jekyll is that it outputs plain HTML, which can be reworked in a variety of ways.
-The code here is released under an MIT Licence, so feel free to reuse it in any (ethical) way you like.
-If you would like to contribute anything back, please feel free to message me or simply fork the repository and open a pull request!
+The code here is released under the MIT Licence, so feel free to reuse it in any (ethical) way you like.
+If you would like to contribute anything back, please feel free to message me or fork the repository and open a pull request!

 Over the next few years, I would like to expand the University’s offerings further and further: into various regional forms of Buddhism, subtler points of Buddhist philosophy, the grand arcs of history, and much, much more.
 I’d also like to continue to improve the site’s design and marketing, so it can be as accessible as possible to as many people as possible.

 I have also tried to select content with “staying power” to avoid, as much as possible, anything that will become outdated in a few years.
 This site, while technically a “blog,” is not yet another newsfeed of digital ephemera.
 It is an experiment in a somewhat slower technology.
 It is my hope that this curriculum will provide a solid basis for Buddhist Studies for decades to come.